jsiegenthaler/homebridge-eosstb/README.md

     ]
 ```

-### Configuration Items:
+### Platform Configuration Items
+Unless otherwise stated, all configuration items are case sensitive.

 #### Mandatory
+Mandatory configuration items must always exist.
+These are used to establish the session to the EOS platform.

-* **platform**: the name of your platform.
+* **platform**: the name of the platform.
 Mandatory, must be eosstb.

-* **name**: The displayed name of your device.
-Default is the name of your box from your country, you can set it to whatever you want.
-Mandatory.

 + **country**: Your country.
 Must be one of ch, nl, be-nl, be-fr, at or gb.
+Not case sensistive.
 This controls the country-specific logon sequence and the mqtt sessions.
 Mandatory.

-* **username**: Your login username for your TV provider's online account (My UPC in Switzerland).
+* **username**: Your login username for your TV provider's online account (Switzerland: My UPC).
 Normally an email address.
 Mandatory.

 * **password**: Your password associated with your TV provider's account.
 Mandatory.

 #### Optional

+* **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
+Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
+Optional.
+Defaults to 0 if not found.
+Warning: a lot of log entries can occur at the higher debug levels.

+### Device Configuration Items
+Most people will be happy with the default device configuration.
+If you do not need to change anything, you can omit the device configuration section.
+If you want to configure your devices differently, do so here.
+Multiple devices are supported, each device can be configured separately.
+The devices are identified by their physical device id.

+#### Mandatory

+* **deviceid**: The unique set-top box physical device id, in format 3C36E4-EOSSTB-001234567890.
+Required to identify the set-top box in your network, as multiple boxes can exist.
+Review the Homebridge log to see your device id, it is displayed shortly after a Homebridge reboot.
+Mandatory for a device configuration.

+#### Optional

-* **profile**: The profile name to use to load the channel list.
-Optional, defaults to Shared if not found.
-The iOS device can only handle maximum 90 (a bit more but I hard limited it to 90).
-Most cable providers offer many more than 90 channels: my provider has 483.
-To ensure you have a meaningful list on your iOS device, setup a profile on your set-top box, and enter the profile name in the config.
-The channels from the profile will be loaded in order.
+* **profile**: The profile name to use to load the channel list for the device.
+Optional, defaults to the Shared Profile if not found. if using the Shared Profile,, the device loads the first 90 channels found.
+Most cable providers offer many more than 90 channels: my provider has 483, of which I am entitled to 287.
+To ensure you have a useful channel list on your iOS device, create a profile on your set-top box, and enter the profile name in the config.
+The channels will then be loaded from the profile.
 If your profile is changed to the set/top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found, and is hard limited to 90.
 The more channels configured, the longer the startup time after a Homebridge reboot.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.